29 October 2019

 Throughout the years, there have been many improvements to data centers in an attempt to lower energy consumption—an undertaking that is important for the environment, as well as for the facilities themselves, as it helps to lower costs.
 Updates include creating more hyperscale data centers, which are in a position to be more energy efficient than non-hyperscale facilities.
 In addition, there have been updates to the cooling systems, expansion of operating parameters of data halls, and upgrades to optimize air flow through smart sensors and controls.
 There has also been a shift to liquid cooling alternatives to decrease energy consumption while chip power and rack density increases.
 One method is immersion cooling, which allows systems to sit racks on a cold oil or liquid, keeping it cool without the need for air conditioning.

 Another future improvement will be in the silicon chip, which has been used in servers since 1940 and is approaching the point of peak efficiency.
 Although nothing has been developed yet, there is hope that new developments could improve energy efficiency in the servers themselves.
 Machine learning and AI are also expected to impact the energy efficiency of data centers.
-With data centers projected to consume 20% of the world’s total power usage by 2025, machine learning and AI are being employed to regulate and improve data center temperatures.
+With data centers projected to consume 20% of the world’s total power usage by 2025, machine learning and AI are being employed to regulate and improve data centre temperatures.

 A design method that has been employed to help with energy efficiency is facing racks the same way, creating a hot aisle and a cool aisle.
 This helps to better control air flow, although rows need to be airtight to stop the two temperatures from mixing and changing the temperatures of the rows.